Please Wait a Moment

 NSPRA Presidents Award

-The nomination submission portal for the 2026 Presidents Award will open in January 2026.
+The nomination submission portal for the 2027 Presidents Award will open in January 2027.

-Rick Kaufman, APR (left)The NSPRA Presidents Award is the highest honor bestowed by the association.
+Rick Kaufman, APR (left)The NSPRA Presidents Award is one of the highest honors bestowed by the association.
 It is given to recognize a (living) individual NSPRA member for outstanding professionalism and integrity throughout a career as an educational public relations practitioner and for contributing to the advancement of educational public relations.
 In addition, it recognizes the member’s active involvement and leadership at a national level as well as substantive professional contributions to NSPRA.

 Eligibility and Nomination Criteria